GSA/digitalgov.gov/content/news/2015/11/2015-11-12-post-office-whenever-and-wherever-usps-mobile-app.md

 Categorized under business, the **USPS Mobile®** app services customers’ postal needs.
 You can download this app for [iOS (iPhones & iPad)](https://itunes.apple.com/us/app/usps-mobile/id339597578?mt=8) and [Androids](https://play.google.com/store/apps/details?id=com.usps&hl=en).
 The app is user friendly and the intuitive home screen directs customers to available services with eye-catching icons.

-{{< legacy-img src="2015/11/600-x-518-USPS-Mobile-iPhone-app-home-menu-and-tracking-screens.jpg" alt="USPS Mobile iPhone app home menu and tracking screens" >}}
+{{< legacy-img-right src="2015/11/600-x-518-USPS-Mobile-iPhone-app-home-menu-and-tracking-screens.jpg" alt="USPS Mobile iPhone app home menu and tracking screens" >}}

 So what can this app do for you?